 For more than 36 years, our management has cultivated an organizational culture built on our mission of "You First," which puts serving others above all else.
 As a company, we put our employees first and empower them to do whatever it takes to put our customers first.
 We give back in meaningful ways to the local communities in which we operate and also support national and international causes we care about, such as our Project Sunrise partnership.
-Our "You First" mission, in addition to our quality of life advantage inherent in our single-shift operating model, has led us to be recognized as an employer of choice in our industry.
+Our "You First" mission, in addition to our quality of life advantage inherent in our single-shift operating model, has led us to be recognized as an employer of choice in our industry, according to a five-year longitudinal study of employee surveys on Glassdoor published in June 2019 by William Blair.